 Let’s start with an example:

 Here is Guy 1: He has a girlfriend who loves him.
 She’s affectionate towards him, respects him and takes care of him.
 But he treats her pretty badly.
 He’s always partying with other women, even sleeping with them, and never telling her where he is.
 His friends think he’s “the man,” but he’s also treating another person like crap.
 In the rare moments he’s emotionally intimate with her, he finds it uncomfortable and feels like he’s losing power in the relationship.
-As a result, he becomes aloof, and soon enough, has retreated completely to sleep with other women.
+As a result, he becomes aloof, and soon enough, has retreated completely to sleep with other women while wanting to win his girl back at the same time.

 Some of you might be thinking he sounds cool.
 I mean, he gets laid a lot, right?
 Sure.
 But this is not how alpha males treat their girlfriends.